Arslan Azad

 Topic: "Evaluating the Impact of Learning Analytics and Dashboards on Positive Student Wellbeing Outcomes "

-Supervisors: Dr. Vitomir Kovanović, Prof. Shane Dawson and Prof. Sally Brinkman
+Supervisors: A/Prof. Vitomir Kovanović, Prof. Shane Dawson and Prof. Sally Brinkman

 Joshua is a PhD candidate at The University of South Australia with a background in science education.
 He currently holds the position of Learning Analytics and Technology Leader at Gleeson College.
 His project is centred around understanding the impact of learning analytics and dashboards in supporting student wellbeing.
 He aims to explore how the integration of data analysis with pastoral care can contribute to supporting teachers and students more.